Shubham189/ChunML.github.io/_posts/2016-10-12-Underfit-Overfit.md

 0.87215506914951546
 {% endhighlight %}

 You see that?
 Now we got a new accuracy of 87%, which is a huge improvement right?
 At this point, you may think that we can improve it a lot more by continuing to add more polynomial features to it.
 Well, don't guess.
 Let's just do it.
-This time we will use up to the 9th degree.
+This time we will add up to degree 9.

 {% highlight python %}
 X = np.arange(1, 11)